Line 16 (Shanghai Metro): Technology

-Rolling Stock
+Rolling stock

-Contrary to other A type trains with 5 doors on each side of a carriage, the Type A (city express) trains on Line 16 only have 3 doors due to the line's more suburban nature.
-The 16A01 series initially operated in 3 car formations, leading to huge overcrowding issues upon opening.
-The 16A01 series primarily have transverse seating to suit its more suburban role.
-With the introduction of the 16A02 series, 16A01 series trains now operate in 3+3 car formations.
-The 16A02 series trains have more standing room and use more longitudinal seating, which will be able to take 200 more passengers than the 3+3 formation of 16A01.
+Contrary to other A-class trains with 5 doors on each side of a carriage, the Class A trains for Line 16 only have 3 doors due to the line's more suburban nature.
+The 16A01 trains initially operated in 3 car formations, leading to huge overcrowding issues upon opening.
+16A01 primarily have transverse seating to suit its more suburban role.
+With the introduction of the 16A02 stocks, 16A01 trains now operate in 3+3 car formations.
+The 16A02 trains have more standing room and use more longitudinal seating, which will be able to take 200 more passengers than the 3+3 formation of 16A01.
 A six carriage train has a capacity of 2,378 passengers, 120% more than trains with three carriages.
 The tapering of the carbody between cars 3 and 4 where the "blind" cabs of the 3+3 set would be to match the dynamic envelope of a 3+3 set.
-The 16A02 series offer USB charging.
+16A02 offer USB charging.